Italian Courses

 Please give a look at our Children's Programs for our class offerings for children.

-Courses will start the week of September 8th and will end the week of December 5th.
+Courses start the week of February 1st and will end the week of April 26th.
+No classes will be held the week of Easter (April 5th).
 Classes are held once a week for two hours (6 - 8 PM).

 Checks can be made payable to: Frank Di Mino Casa Italiana, 4245 East Avenue, Rochester, NY 14618